wlab-bio/vdnamic/README.md

 * `-inference_dim` — embedding dimension (2 or 3)
 * `-sub_num`, `-sub_size` — number/size of subsamples
 * `-ncpus` — CPU cores to use
-* `-filter_criterion` — percentile for dropping low-connectivity nodes
+* `-filter_criterion` — percentile for dropping high UEI-dispersion nodes
 * `-calc_final PATH` — location to search for label_pt0.txt and label_pt1.txt for annotation of coordinates in final_labels.txt

 > **Tip:** For very large graphs, increase `-sub_size`, reduce `-sub_num`, and consider a modest `-filter_criterion`.